GNOME/librsvg/README.md

 ------------------------

-"[Replacing C library code with Rust: What I learned with librsvg][guadec-presentation]" was presented at GUADEC 2017.
+"[Replacing C library code with Rust: What I learned with librsvg][guadec-presentation-1]" was presented at GUADEC 2017.
 It gives a little history of librsvg, and how/why it is being ported to Rust from C.

+"[Patterns of refactoring C to Rust: the case of librsvg][guadec-presentation-2]" was presented at GUADEC 2018.
+It describes ways in which librsvg's C code was refactored to allow porting it to Rust.

 Maintainers
 -----------